Tangent128/git-access/README.md

 ## Generating the entry script

-For security, the script used as the SSH forced command schould have all paths be absolute.
+For security, the script used as the SSH forced command should have all paths be absolute.
 As these differ from OS to OS, use `generateEntryScript.lua` to generate the entry script.